I wanted to visit the Northern Territory in Australia ever since seeing Crocodile Dundee, and I finally made it!

 Darwin is certainly not short on hostels and you can find plenty on the main street.
 Chili’s backpackers hostel is an inexpensive and basic accommodation.
 However I’d recommend Melaleuca, the more exciting hostel across the street.

 Then head to Crocosaurus Cove to see some of the indigenous fish and reptiles up close and personal.
-Don’t forget to pay a little extra to dive with a salt water crocodile from the safety of the glass cage of death!
+Don’t forget to pay a little extra to get the best scuba diving mask and dive with a salt water crocodile from the safety of the glass cage of death!
 You can also feed all the baby crocodiles!
 For a refreshing swim, head to the lagoon and escape from the extreme heat and humidity of Darwin.
 Along the way you’ll pass the Parliament house and a memorial for the 1942 bombing of Darwin.
 There’s not much to do in Darwin city, but the surrounding National Parks are well worth the trip and you book tours through the hostels!

 Optional Day Trips/Excursions from Darwin